Extreme cold weather clothing: Materials

 The original cold weather clothing was made of furs.
-The fibers of the fur trapped insulating air; lanolin on the fur repelled water.
-Knitted wool was an effective insulator, but ineffective when wet.
+The fibers of the fur trapped insulating air, lanolin on the fur repelled water.
+Knitted wool is an effective insulator when dry, but ineffective when wet.
 Goose down is the lightest insulator, and still used today.
 Its quality, called loft is a measure of its low density.
 It is ineffective when wet.

 Artificial fibers have good loft, and do not lose it when wet.
 One effective fiber is Hollofil a hollow fiber of polyolefin.
 Outer garments are often made of nylon, which is strong and abrasion resistant.
-To the nylon is often bonded to a layer of polytetrafluoroethylene (trade name Teflon) in a form that has holes small enough for moisture to escape, but not allow liquid water to intrude.
+The nylon is often bonded to a layer of polytetrafluoroethylene (trade name Teflon) in a form that has holes small enough for moisture to escape, but not allow liquid water to intrude.
 This material is trade named Gore-Tex.

 Best practices

 The U.S. Army describes cold weather best practices by the mnemonic acronym COLD.